|

 1999--Local officials announce the state's intent to

-acquire the site, which is draped in dense vegetation and
+acquire the site, which is draped in dense vegetation

-interchange.
-State officials worry that development
+of an I-84 interchange.
+State officials worry that

-triggered by a new interchange, would threaten the
+development triggered by a new interchange, would

 site.